wbudic/LifeLog/Current Development Check List.md

 ## Planned New Possible Features of Minor Relevance

-* Make session timeot sub page page aware via JSON.
+* Make session timeot sub pages aware via JSON.
+* Multiple category assignment table (set via hashtags and end of a post).
 * Log cards Export/Import.
 Send log entries via email or USB, why not?
 * Provide sub alias login that sets data visible to only a set of categories.
   * View specific based login on a different password.